mothepro/fancy-emitter/README.md

     // Resolves when event is activated.
 Rejects when event is deactivated or cancelled. readonly next: Promise<T>

+    // The lastest promise which has completed, or `undefined` if activated or deactivated. readonly previous: Promise<T>

     // Iterator over ALL events which have occurred and will occur. readonly all: AsyncIterableIterator<T>